This set of Basic Civil Engineering online test focuses on “Tests on Concrete”.

 Explanation: There are 2 hoppers and 1 cylinder in the apparatus.
 Concrete is poured in hopper A (first one).
 The hinged bottom is opened, concrete falls to 2nd hopper B. Again, hinged bottom is opened, concrete is allowed to fall into cylinder C.

-12. If cylinder specimen is used to test compressive strength, equivalent cubes strength can be
+12. If cylinder specimen is used to test compressive strength, equivalent cubes strength can be found using:

 a) 3/4th strength of cylinder